What is a structural rivet?

 The slotted body folds and splits into a propeller shape blind–side anchor, ideal for lightweight material.
 Example; Bulb-Tite Rivets, Tri-Bulb Rivets.

-What are the advantages of a Structural Rivet?
+What are the advantages of a Huck Rivet?

 Renowned for their strength and being a superior option compared to most other fasteners, key advantages include but not limited to the following: